solita/solita.github.com/_posts/2018-12-03-reinvent-first-timer.md

 ### Workshop: ANT321 -- Tiered Data Sets in Amazon Redshift

 Even though workshops were advertised to be done as a team effort and attendees were split into big tables with multiple persons, tasks were done individually following a step by step guide provided by the instructors who then walked around to see if anyone had any questions or problems.
 Would have expected a bit more talking and group effort, but no-one in the room seemed to do them in groups.
 The workshop itself was quite basic if you were already familiar with Redshift and Redshift Spectrum.
 Covered how to load data from S3 using COPY and external tables, then focused more on partitioning the data and how to combine Redshift and Spectrum tables using views.
-Had to leave a bit early to make a quick stop at the Nordics reception before heading to the next workshop.
+Had to leave a bit early to make a quick stop at the AWS Nordics Customer reception before heading to the next workshop.
 Materials available at https://github.com/aws-samples/amazon-redshift-tiered-storage

 ### Workshop: CON323 - Deploying Applications Using Amazon EKS

 Similar setup as previous workshop, following step-by-step guidelines with not much guidance.
-This was actually the part 2 of a 3-part workshop series, so for many (including me) the first 20 minutes were spent on spinning up an EKS cluster and installing the tools to a Cloud9 IDE environment.
+This was actually the part 2 of a 3-part workshop series, so for many (including me) the first 20 minutes were spent on spinning up an EKS cluster and installing the CLI tools to a new Cloud9 IDE environment.
 The workshop material was quite well documented and guided (available online at https://eksworkshop.com/).
 Topics covered ranged from health checks to auto scaling applications and clusters, setting up a CI/CD pipeline and monitoring.
-I’m not that familiar of Kubernetes so some of the configuration seemed quite heavy and cumbersome.
-The topics also touched on CodeBuild, CodePipeline, X-Ray and CloudFormation, so it was also nice to see how they functioned as I haven’t used them much previously.
+I’m not yet that familiar with Kubernetes so some of the configuration needed seemed to add quite a lot of overhead and felt cumbersome.
+The topics also touched on CodeBuild, CodePipeline, X-Ray and CloudFormation, so it was also nice to see how they functioned as I haven’t used them much previously (as we use Jenkins and Terraform/Ansible in my current project).

 ## Day 2

 ### Session: STG303 - Deep Dive on Amazon S3 Security and Management

 Generic overview of different ways to control access to S3 buckets using IAM policies, bucket policies and ACLs.
 Demos of the different options of the new feature, S3 Block Public Access, which restricts public access on a bucket or account level.
-Case example of Intuit data lake and controlled access restricted using VPC endpoints, IP blocks and principal organization ids and also a shared access for legacy applications using User-Agent header as a “password” for uploading without IAM user or authentication.
+Case example of Intuit data lake and controlled access restricted using VPC endpoints, IP blocks and principal organization ids and also a shared access for legacy applications using User-Agent header as a “password” for uploading files to S3 without an IAM user or authentication.

-Not much new information here, but it was interesting to hear how many different ways there are for restricting/allowing access.
+Not much new information here, but it was interesting to hear how many different ways there are for restricting and allowing access.

 ### Workshop: ANT318 - Build, Deploy and Serve Machine learning models on streaming data using Amazon Sagemaker, Apache Spark on Amazon EMR and Amazon Kinesis

 Todays workshops were a bit better instructed than yesterday, with instructors going through all the steps in detail, but overall these still relied heavily on following provided instructions step by step.
 In this workshop we were provided Qwiklabs access and a ready CloudFormation template for setting everything up.

-In the exercises, the idea was to build a model based on flight event data and try to predict if a flight is late when given a start airport, start time, destination and airline.The actual exercises were ready Jupyter notebooks that were run using SageMaker.
-In the latter parts, a Kinesis stream and a simple Scala backend app was set up for serving queries coming in using a REST API and using a Sagemaker endpoint for fetching predictions using the previously built ML model.
+In the exercises, the idea was to build a machine learning model based on flight event data and try to predict if a flight is late when given a start airport, start time, destination and airline.
+The actual exercises were ready Jupyter notebooks that were run using SageMaker.
+In the later parts, a Kinesis stream and a simple Scala backend app was set up for serving queries coming in using a REST API and using a SageMaker endpoint for fetching predictions using the previously built ML model.

 Quite a lot of things were covered in 2 hours, but would’ve hoped for more time and actual thinking instead of just running the ready made notebooks step by step.